charissalaw/the_pivot/readme.md

 * Testing with rspec and Capybara

 ### Testing
-All testing in Little Owl was done via [RSpec-rails](https://github.com/rspec/rspec-rails).
+All testing in Lending Owl was done via [RSpec-rails](https://github.com/rspec/rspec-rails).
 We used [shoulda matchers](https://github.com/thoughtbot/shoulda-matchers) to test database validations and relationships.
 Our coverage was tested using [simplecov](https://github.com/colszowka/simplecov).
 ##### Running tests
 Once you have the repo cloned, make sure to reset the database on your local machine and bundle.